appcircleio/appcircle-docusaurus/docs/account/adding-google-play-service-account.md

 ![](<https://cdn.appcircle.io/docs/assets/google-service05-1.png>)

 7. Find the account you have just created.
-Click three dots on the Actions column and then click **Manage keys**.
+Click three dots on the Actions column, and then click **Manage keys**.

 ![](<https://cdn.appcircle.io/docs/assets/google-service06.png>)